Carbs: Why do people think they’re bad?

 Fat free does not mean calorie free

-Blame it on the poor carbohydrate.
+But blame it on the carbohydrate.
 Did people reduce fat intake and increase carb intake from fruits, veggies, whole grains, and other nutrient-rich carbs?
 No.

 There’s a multitude of reasons waistlines have increased over the years.
-Refined carbs and sugars certainly didn’t help.
+Refined carbs and sugars certainly didn’t help but neither did added fats and oils.

 In my next few posts I’ll discuss sources of carbohydrates, the difference between simple and complex carbs, why some carbs have more calories, the importance of fiber, and how our body regulates blood glucose.
 Videos are posted of each if you’re ready to learn more now!